Maximum residue levels for pyridaben

 Timeline

-The new MRLs apply from 28 April 2025.
-Products exported before April 2025 that comply with the old MRLs will not be removed from the EU market after April 2025, even if they do not comply with the new MRLs.
+The new MRLs will apply from approximately April 2025 – the precise date will be known once the Regulation is published.
+Products (except table grapes) exported before April 2025 that comply with the old MRLs will not be removed from the EU market after April 2025, even if they do not comply with the new MRLs.

 Recommended Actions